Indeedelight12345/PizzaSale.Data.Analysis/README.md

 ### Result/Findings
-The analysis resut are summarize as folllows:
+The analysis result are summarize as folllows:
 - The pizza  sales have being incresing over the past years  with a noticeable peak during the weekend.
 - pizza category classic have the higgest sales
 -  pizza size(l) have the higest sales while pizza size(xxl) make minimum sales